sparrow italia best restaurants mayfair

 ormer mayfair

 Hand & Flowers alumni Sofian Msetfi heads up Ormer Mayfair, which has been praised as one of the best dining experiences in the capital.
-Found in the basement of the five-star Flemings Hotel, the restaurant serves six- and eight-course tasting menus of seasonal British dishes, made using locally-sourced ingredients and foraged herbs.
+Found in the basement of the five-star Flemings Hotel, the restaurant serves a five-course tasting menus of seasonal British dishes, made using locally-sourced ingredients and foraged herbs.
 Expect options such as roast rack of Cumbrian lamb with wasabi, cucumber and lime, cured Cornish mackerel with sesame, kombu and spiced nage, and warm Ibérico ham with parmesan, Bramley apple and nasturtium.

 7-12 Half Moon Street, W1J 7BH, visit flemings-mayfair.co.uk